nus-cs2103-AY2021S2/ip/docs/README.md

 #### Adding an event task: `event`
 Event command add a event task which requires task description, date as well as start and end time of the task.

-Format: `event` description /AT date[DD/MM/YY] time [HHMM] - time [HHMM]
+Format: `event` description /AT DATE TIME-TIME

-Note: Do ensure that the time is given in HHMM format with no extra spacing or semicolon
+Format: `deadline` DESCRIPTION /BY DATE TIME

-Event command add a event task which requires task description, date as well as start and end time of the task.
+* DATE is should be by DD/MM/YY
-<br>Format: `event` description /AT date[DD/MM/YY] time [HHMM] - time [HHMM]`
+* TIME is should be in HHMM

 Examples:
 * `event attend internship meeting /at 17/02/2021 1000-1100`